Myles Straw Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.94 team ERA that ranks eighth among all MLB pitching staffs.
+- The Twins have a 3.94 team ERA that ranks seventh across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.